thekomer/Sunset-orange-VSCode-theme/README.md

 If you like this theme and would like to buy me a coffee, you can [Paypal me](https://paypal.me/thekomer)!

+Feel free to notify me of any bugs or possible improvements.
+I'll gladly consider suggestions as time provides.
-Will be maintaining this as I have time, thanks for your understanding! 😇
+I will be maintaining theme as I have time, thanks for your understanding! 😇

 ## Screenshots